adhuliya/ajit-toolchain/README.md

 Once the above setup is done, you can refer `./docker/README.md` for more details.

+NOTE: For access to USB serial ports see docker/ajit_buil_dev/run.sh.

 ## Docker Setup: Run a test program

 To run and test a sample examples,